filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ---
-title: 'Lotus: installation'
+title: 'Lotus: install and setup'
 description: 'This guide covers how to install the Lotus applications and launch a Lotus Node.'
-breadcrumb: 'Installation'
+breadcrumb: 'Install and setup'
 ---

 # {{ $frontmatter.title }}